ChuckM/simple-graphics/README.md

  * A set of basic tests that use ASCII as their color pallete so you can experiment on a machine without display hardware.

+## The V2 stuff

+So I'm looking to update this to a second version which is more useful.
+This branch contains changes like the `GFX_COLOR` is now a union of either a 32 bit integer or an ARGB8888 tuple.
+I can make an adapter to write a 565 color from an 888 color.

 ## One Page API Reference

 The useful API calls in a single, easy to use reference.